1. Home

 Regulation of Artificial Intelligence and Machine Learning

-An effective and equitable regulatory framework for machine learning in healthcare will 1) define requirements based on risk, i.e., tailored to the likelihood and magnitude of possible harm from each machine learning application, 2) require best practices for system development by vendors including bias assessment and mitigation, 3) define appropriate best practices for verification of system performance at deployment sites, i.e., local laboratories, 4) define best practices for monitoring the performance of machine learning systems over time and mitigating performance problems that develop, and 5) clearly assign responsibility for problems if and when they occur.
+An effective and equitable regulatory framework for machine learning in healthcare will 1) define requirements based on risk, i.e., tailored to the likelihood and magnitude of possible harm from each machine learning application, 2) require best practices for system development by vendors including bias assessment and mitigation, 3) define appropriate best practices for verification of system performance at deployment sites, ie, local laboratories, 4) define best practices for monitoring the performance of machine learning systems over time and mitigating performance problems that develop, and 5) clearly assign responsibility for problems if and when they occur.

-The development of this framework is in early stages.
+The development of this framework is in its early stages.
 To date, the White House has released draft guidance for regulation of artificial intelligence applications that provides a set of high-level principles to which a regulatory framework in any domain should adhere.
 Specific to healthcare, the FDA has released proposals for processes leading to approval or clearance of machine learning software for use as a medical device.
 None of these proposals yet addresses best practices for local performance verification and monitoring of machine learning systems analogous to CLIA-mandated laboratory test performance requirements.
 The CAP regards this omission as a gap in current regulatory planning for machine learning in healthcare and is promoting the development of a more complete regulatory framework that will include guidance, approved methods, and best practices for local laboratories in deploying machine learning tools as they become available.

 1. Shulz WL, Durant TJS, Krumholz HM.
 Validation and regulation of clinical artificial intelligence.
 Clin Chem 2019;65:1336-1337.